 With limited resources available on the ship and many competing priorities, we advise voyagers to arrive at embarkation with a rough idea of plans for every country.

-Step 1: Go inward first!
-Before making plans, reflect and consider personal preferences (Nature or city?
-Beach or mountains?
-A lot of people or a few people?
-Being spontaneous or sticking to a plan? etc.).
+Go inward first!
+Before making plans, reflect and consider your own personal preferences.
 Experiences designed with intention from this foundation set voyagers up for the most fun, impactful, and fulfilling experience.

 Pencil-in commitments as they are solidified.
 Use the planning worksheet (links to FA19 example) as a template and bring this worksheet with you to embarkation.

 Google away!
 Building off of steps 1 and 2, start researching, dreaming, brainstorming and budgeting!
 First, gather all your options.
 Then, prioritize.

 Connect with other like-minded voyagers.
 Share your ideas and ask others for theirs.
 But remember, consider your personal preferences (step 1) and don’t blindly follow others.